dagim19/MicroGrad-Exercise/README.md

 # MicroGrad-Exercise
-This is an exercise from the micrograd lecture by @karpaty on youtube
+This is an exercise from the micrograd lecture by  [Andrej Karpathy](https://github.com/karpathy) on youtube